ory/hydra/docs/docs/limitations.md

 ## Resource Owner Password Credentials Grant Type (ROPC)

-ORY Hydra does not and will not implement the Resource Owner Password Credentials Grant Type.
+Ory Hydra does not and will not implement the Resource Owner Password Credentials Grant Type.
 Read on for context.

 ### Overview